-The HRA capital programme is split between expenditure on existing stock and either development of or purchase of dwellings to add to the stock.
-The council has in place a robust stock condition review process which provides 100% stock data over a rolling 5-year programme, which allows for effective assessment against Regulatory and legislative standards.
-In addition to which, the recently updated Fire Risk Assessments, allow us to plan the current and future programme to ensure compliance with the new building safety legislation and standards.
-This in turn is complimented by the new compliance framework that has been rolled out over the last year which provides enhanced and improved levels of assurance and up to date information and requirements to meet the requirements of other key areas of compliance including asbestos, legionella, lifts and gas.
+- 1.12 The HRA capital programme is split between expenditure on existing stock and either development of or purchase of dwellings to add to the stock.
+A lot of work has been done on stock condition surveys and the results are being analysed with a view to having a robust stock condition assessment which provides 100% stock data over a rolling 5-year programme and allows for effective assessment against Regulatory and legislative standards.
+This will allow compliance with the new building safety legislation and standards. - 1.13 Improved building safety standards across social housing has resulted in a national drive to improve standards and safety, Guildford has started responding to this and has spent a significant sum on its properties.
+The budget for 2024/25 and ongoing will see budgets return to more modest levels seen in the past.

-Improved building safety standards across social housing has resulted in a national drive to improve standards and safety, Guildford has responded to the recent and forthcoming changes in requirements with an extensive improvement programme.
-The first year of the programme required an investment at levels not previously seen in Guildford with £24.5 million invested in 2022-23, and a further £20 million planned for 2023-24 after which the extensive programme of building safety improvement will be completed and investment level will return to levels as previous seen.
 The capital programme will be funded from HRA capital receipts and reserves.
-There is also £145 million between 2022-23 and 2027-28 million included for development projects to build or acquire new housing (including WUV).

-The main areas of major repairs and improvement expenditure are:
+There is also £121 million between 2023/24 and 2028/29 million included for development projects to build or acquire new housing (including WUV).
+Officers recommend removing the Bright Hill scheme from the HRA programme, as previously reported to Councillors, due to the change in the scope of the scheme being delivered. - 1.14 The main areas of major repairs and improvement expenditure are:

-- refurbishment, replacement & renewal programme of existing stock, £11 million, which includes kitchen & bathroom upgrades, void property refurbishment and roof works - works to existing stock to comply with changes to standards and legislation, £9 million, including replacement fire doors, electrical testing and fire protection works - mechanical and electrical works £2 million, including central heating systems - other works of £1.9 million including damp prevention works

-The main development projects include:

-- Guildford Park Car Park £38.9 million

-- WUV £49 million
+- refurbishment, replacement & renewal programme of existing stock, £1.3 million, which includes kitchen & bathroom upgrades, void property refurbishment and roof works - works to existing stock to comply with changes to standards and legislation, £3.4 million, including replacement fire doors, electrical testing and fire protection works - mechanical and electrical works £400,000, including central heating systems - other works of £1.2 million including disabled adaptations - 1.15 The main HRA development projects are: - Guildford Park Car Park: £39 million - WUV: £49 million - Foxburrows: £11 million - 1.16 Appendix 2 contains a summary of the new bids submitted.
+Appendices 10 to 12 show the position and profiling of the current programme (2023/24 to 2028/29)

-- Foxburrows £10 million

-Para 4.12 contains a summary of the new bids submitted.
-Appendices 2 and 3 show the position and profiling of the current programme (2022-23 to 2027-28)